Entry Rules

 4. 4.
 Entry complete

-• (1) A memorandum will be exchanged between the organizer of the Japan Prize and the entering organization regarding the rights and obligations of each party, such as payment of the prize money and production schedule.
+• (1) A memorandum will be exchanged between the Japan Prize and the representing organization regarding the rights and obligations of each party, such as payment of the prize money and production schedule.

-Half of the prize money will be paid after the memorandum is concluded; the remaining half will be paid after the production is completed and has been premiered.
+Half of the prize money will be paid after the memorandum is signed by all parties; the remaining half will be paid after the production is completed and has been premiered.

-• (2) The prize-winning organization must complete and premiere the proposed program within the organization’s country/region by the most effective means of distribution (e.g. TV broadcast, internet streaming, theatrical and non-theatrical release) by September 30th, 2024.
+• (2) The prize-winners must complete and premiere the proposed program within their country/region by the most effective means of distribution (e.g. TV broadcast, internet streaming, theatrical and non-theatrical release) by September 30th, 2025.
 The master quality movie file of the program (English version), along with any documentation verifying the premiere, must be sent to the Secretariat.
-The documentation must also include an Impact Report specifying release media, release date, viewership and viewer feedback.
+The documentation must also include an Impact Report specifying details including the release media, release date, viewership and viewer feedback.
 Details will be provided from the Japan Prize Secretariat.

 • (3) The completed program must include credits indicating that the program was produced with the support of the Japan Prize.

-• (4) The prize-winning organization retains copyrights to the completed program.
+• (4) The prize-winner retains copyrights to the completed program.

-• (1) Domestic broadcast of the completed program
+• (A) Domestic broadcast of the completed program

 In the event that the entry proposal wins a prize, upon completion of the program, NHK reserves the right to broadcast on NHK’s domestic broadcasting service including internet live streaming and 7-day on-demand catch-up services.
 Live streaming and on-demand catch-up service will be geoblocked.
 The aim of this broadcast is to further promote the Japan Prize and its quality to the general public in Japan.